quynquyn/lessons/_lessons/class1/lesson12.md

 **

 ## 2. Where
-{% include player.html identifier="vocab-Examples" lesson="C1L01" file="C1L10-Examples.mp3" %}
+{% include player.html identifier="lesson-ex2" lesson="C1L01" file="C1L12-Explanation2.mp3" %}

 1. - **Where do you usually go on your vacation, Robert?**
 - **I usually go to Canada in the summer**